innovationOUtside/vce-generic-guide/g-introduction.md

 - accessibility information

-- information on where you can find additional support, and guidance on where to look for or ask for help
+- information on finding additional support, and guidance on where to look for or ask for help

 - troubleshooting

 ## Browser requirements

 You will access the software tools provided by the virtual computing environment (either the hosted VCE or the locally run VCE) via a web browser.
-For VCEs running Jupyter notebooks or JupyterLab, the notebooks have been tested extensively with the Chrome web browser.
+For VCEs running Jupyter environments, the notebooks have been tested extensively with the Chrome web browser.
 Recent versions of the Firefox, Edge and Safari web browsers should also work; Internet Explorer and older, non-Chromium versions of Edge are *not* supported and notebooks may not work correctly if you use them.

 ```{admonition} Browser favourites or bookmarks